tristanCB/mechano-soup/README.md

 **Figure 2.2:** F1 macro scores for validation dataset of 1 by 22 vector classifiers (Only the data appearing on the x axis).
 LSTM-CNN 0.51 ~ KNN 0.50 > SVM 0.42. -->

 # Discussion
 The custom LSTM-CNN network investigated performed better than other investigated classifiers.
-The execution speed was many orders of magnitude higher as seen in Figure 1.2.
-To note even when sample amount are in the hundreds performant classifiers can be trained using the latest machine learning techniques.
+The execution speed was many orders of magnitude higher as seen in Figure 1.4.
+Even when sample amount are in the hundreds, performant classifiers can be trained using the latest machine learning techniques.

 In the case when a single vector is used, the LSTM-CNN network performs much betters for the previous and next vectors.
 <!-- # LSTM-CNN architecture -->